 Xactware Solutions, Inc. (“Xactware”) respects your concerns about privacy.
-Xactware has certified that, for its technology support services, including network, host, or infrastructure configuration and maintenance the company abides by the Privacy Shield Principles as set forth by the U.S. Department of Commerce regarding the collection, storage, use, transfer, and other processing of Personal Data transferred from the European Economic Area (“EEA”) to the United States.
+Xactware has certified that, for its technology support services, including network, host, or infrastructure configuration and maintenance the company abides by the Privacy Shield Principles as set forth by the U.S. Department of Commerce regarding the collection, storage, use, transfer, and other processing of Personal Data transferred from the European Economic Area (“EEA”) and the United Kingdom to the United States.
 This Policy outlines our general practices for implementing the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy: